 Economic Growth

-Despite our debt, we are currently presented with various strategies to restore revenues and mitigate our losses.
-We must foster long-term in-migration by improving technological and transportation infrastructure via public-private partnerships, capitalize our state assets to reduce debt through long term leases and capital projects, keep our retirees in via , attracting young residents, and supporting key industries.
-Since COVID-19, over 16,000 new residents have moved into CT.
-We’re also seeing financial institutions and manufacturing and distribution industries increase their real-estate footprints.
-We must do all we can to sustain and foster this growth through.
-Currently we can project imputed revenue for the next five to eleven years.
-If we want to keep these businesses and residents we must give them reasons to stay.
+Economic GrowthCompanies today struggle to retain talent.
+More than ever quality of life has become a critical differentiator for employees, and a significant part of that quality is the communities in which these companies exist.
+Let’s give our CT companies a fighting chance to retain talent by giving their employees a community in which to thrive.
 We should utilize public private partnerships to improve our technology and transportation infrastructures, continue to revitalize our cities so they are attractive to our younger workforce, and work to increase innovative and socially responsible industries, thereby attracting young people to grow with us, and in turn grow with our economy.
 Finally, capitalizing state assets, especially via long term leases will not only pay off the encumbrances weighing on our state and on these assets, but also enable us to rethink other options for the future.
-Currently, the House has formed a bipartisan committee to look into this.
+Currently, the House has formed a bipartisan committee to investigate this.
 If we utilize our capital assets for capital projects, especially those which could stimulate business growth, we not only eliminate debt, but stimulate long-term prosperity for our residents and our state.

 Business Growth